Snowmobiling in Grayling MI

 - There is an area north of Cameron Bridge Road in Frederic posted “No Trespassing” that numerous sledders have been riding in.
 DNR Officers are ticketing anyone found riding in this area.
 Again, this area is north of Cameron Bridge Road off of Iswana Trail and is heavily posted with signs and stump barricades.
 There are also several fences.
 The pipeline crosses private property in this area, and is strictly “no trespassing”.
 Please, do not ride in this area – go north through Kalkaska County about one mile to re-access the pipeline.
 Also, do not ride your sled anywhere in the 5000 acre Deward Area located west and north of Frederic.

-Please follow the laws, rules, and use common sense – we don’t want anyone’s weekend ruined because they broke the law and received a ticket.
+Please follow the laws, rules, and use common sense when snowmobiling in Grayling MI and elsewhere – we don’t want anyone’s weekend ruined because they broke the law and received a ticket.

 Please do not ride on cross country ski trails…the heavy weight of the sleds ruins the trails for the skiers.
 If you come up on a cross country ski trail and see no signs marking it, you can tell it’s a cross country ski trail by the ridges covering the entire trail, with 2 thin indentations running parallel to each other.
 (The indentations are for the classical skiers who slide their skis along in them, and the part of the trail with ridges is for the skating skiers who literally skate their skis over the trail.)